 From there we went to Newport Float Tank for 90 minutes of ‘Float Therapy’.
 Have you heard of this?

 There are a couple of names for it – I think I’ve heard it called a sensory deprivation chamber or isolation chamber too.
 Basically it is a one person sized pool of very very concentrated salt water the same temperature as your body.
 You float in it very easily because of the salt levels.
 And since it’s the same temp as your body it’s like you don’t feel anything after a while, like you’re floating in air.
+After this relaxing experience, you can add some excitement by trying slot gacor hari ini.

 The Epson salts are thought to be very therapeutic and good for stress relief and pain.
 Since I’m a runner I’ve read a lot about Epson salt baths being good for muscle soreness and recovery.
 I figured this super high concentration of an Epson salt bath would be great for my muscles!